abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_10_Implementing_Azure_File_Sync.md

 1. In the Delete Resources pane, select **Delete**, enter **yes** in a text box, and then select **Delete**.
 1. In the navigation pane, select **Resource groups**.
 1. In the details pane, select **AZ800-L1001-RG**, select **Delete resource group**, enter **AZ800-L1001-RG**, and then select **Delete**.

+### Review
+In this lab, you have completed:
+- Deploy and test DFS deployment
+- Create and use an Azure file share
+- Deploy Storage Sync Service and a File Sync group
+- Add SEA-SVR1 as a server endpoint and register SEA-SVR2 with File Sync
+- Remove DFS Replication and add SEA-SVR2 as a server endpoint
+- Verify File Sync and enable cloud tiering
+- Monitor File Sync replication and test replication conflict resolution